luciotato/near-clp-beta-cli/README.md

 `> nearswap pool_info { token:gold.nearswap.testnet }`

+He doesn't have gold tokens, but since this is a demo, he can mint gold for himself

+`> nearswap nep21 mint gold`

-First, he needs to allow the CLP-contract to grab the gold tokens from his NEP21-account
+Then, he can allow the CLP-contract to grab his new gold tokens from his NEP21-account

-`> nearswap inc_allowance gold.nearswap.testnet 5`
+`> nearswap inc_allowance gold 1000`

 then he adds liquidity

-`> nearswap add_liquidity { token:gold.nearswap.testnet, max_tokens:5, min_shares:50 } --amount 50N`
+`> nearswap add_liquidity { token:gold.nearswap.testnet, max_tokens:1000, min_shares:50 } --amount 50N`

 and he can check his shares now